 - The Confessing Church, a Protestant organization of clergy and layleaders that opposed Nazism, was comprised almost entirely of devout Lutherans who saw no support for the Holocaust in Luther’s writings.

 Now there is no doubt that Hitler and other Nazis appealed to Luther in defense of their anti-Semitism and the atrocities they committed against the Jews.
 But the question of whether the Nazis appropriated Luther for their anti-Semitism is not the same as the question of whether Luther’s writings were responsible for their anti-Semitism.
-The appeal to Luther was a post-facto justification of their anti-Semitism and not the impetus of it.
+The appeal to Luther was a post-facto justification for their anti-Semitism and not the impetus of it.
 Furthermore, as we have seen, it was a selective appropriation of Luther without due consideration for his pro-Jewish sentiments.

 Who gets the blame?